jonathandinu/ai4artists/README.md

 - Familiarity with the data science process and machine learning are a plus.

 ## (tentative) Outline

-These materials are a top-down application-first appproach to both understanding how to use deep learning __for__ art as well as an exploration of neural networks __as__ art (this will make sense later in the course).
-All code examples will be in Javascript using [Tensorflow.js](https://www.tensorflow.org/js).

 <!-- | | Lecture | Readings | Topics | Lab |
 |:-:|:-:|:-:|:--|:--:|